 As cliche as it sounds – it’s very important to know about Your own predispositions.
-If You’re an old dog / biker / mechanic, that just want’s to do some creative work rather than fixing – You can skip this point.
-But if You are impulsive, young (probably) person who is super enthusiastic in the beginning of every adventure and get’s bored after few days.
-Or if You change Your mind often (ex. regarding the paint job, or the general line of the bike)… Or if You came to a conclusion that Your taste in color choices are a little… “controversial”…
+If You’re an old dog/biker/mechanic, that just want’s to do some creative work rather than fixing – You can skip this point.
+But if You are impulsive, young (probably) person who is super enthusiastic at the beginning of every adventure and gets bored after a few days.
+Or if You change Your mind often (ex. regarding the paint job, or the general line of the bike)… Or if You came to a conclusion that Your taste in colour choices are a little… “controversial”…

 5. Be internet savvy

 What is great about today.
 Is the access to knowledge.
 There are hundreds of specialized internet forums and Youtube channels to use.
-Starting from carb rebuilding, to working with fiberglass, making Your own tanks and painting the tires.
+Starting from carb rebuilding to working with fibreglass, making Your own tanks and painting the tires.
 All is there…

 But (as always) – You need to do Your homework.